alirezadavoodi/aeqprojects/README.md

 and for this input [1,2,2], 2 castles are possible

-# Project Title
+# Project Title: The TransformationCompany
-The Project: The TransformationCompany
+The TransformationCompany

 # How to Run
 1- main method: src->aequilibrium->Main.java